apprentice-in-training/apprentice-in-training/README.md

 ## The Mountain Ahead

 Like is the case with anything, there's a lot I still need to learn about programming.
-- I need to get on that LeetCode grind.
-When I was in high school, I did a lot of competition math, and I saw a lot of improvement when I actually sat down and practiced.
-So, I think I can see improvement here, too.
-- Although I took a DSA course already, I need to get really, really comfortable with data structures and algorithms and add them to my mental library.
-- Dynamic programming is still not something I'm very good at.
 - I'm still not exactly sure what computing specialty I want to go into.
 Web dev?
 Cybersecurity?
 Game development?
 AI?
 What am I good at?
 What will I enjoy?

 ## Contacts